 - You may also add some cheese to the stew when serving it.

-- When blending the pepper mixture, or any hot mixture, remove the center cap from the lid to the blender and place a kitchen towel over top with a little hole for the hot air to escape.
+- When blending the chili pepper mixture or any hot mixture, remove the center cap from the blender’s lid and place a kitchen towel over top with a small hole for the hot air to escape.

 More Beef Recipes